Skip to content

 On the other side of Rossio Square, you will find the start of your walk down Rua Augusta.
 This is one of the busiest areas of Lisbon and, for me, probably one of the spots that feels the most touristy.

-“Touristy” doesn’t always have to be bad, but I want to be honest so you know what to expect.
+“Touristy” doesn’t always have to be bad, but I want to be honest and provide realistic expectations.
 Rua Augusta is a pedestrian street closed to traffic, so it is a nice stretch to stroll down.
-That said, it can be crowded and feel similar to other streets in other big cities, so perhaps it doesn’t give you the most unique or authentic feeling.
+That said, it can be crowded and feel similar to other streets in other big cities, so perhaps it doesn’t give you the most unique or authentic feeling regarding some of the shops and dining options.

 The street is full of shopping, from brand-name stores to tiny street vendors.
 You’ll also see many street-front cafes, bakeries, and places to grab a drink.